 Nevertheless, the Legion Pulse pre-workout is a bit pricey...

 ...but the higher cost is easily justified by its exceptional quality and transparency.

-Plus, you can halve a serving for each of your workouts which not only doubles your use but still gives you the pump especially if a full serving is too strong for you.
+Plus, you can halve a serving for each of your workouts which not only doubles your use but still gives you the pump especially if the recommended "per serving" size is too strong for you.